Global Perinatal Task Force on Quality Perinatal Care during COVID-19 - Members

 In response to these pandemic related maternal child health threats, the Birth Place Lab (BPL) at the University of British Columbia convened a Global Perinatal Task Force of >150 multidisciplinary experts on maternal and perinatal care from across the world.
 They have collaborated to curate an online repository of over 350 advocacy, policy and clinical resources to facilitate rapid access, integration and response along the community-to-home- to-hospital continuum, as needed to contain the pandemic.
-The Indigenous led GIS Mapping research firm, Firelight Research Inc, has translated the Quality Perinatal Care Rapid Response Repository (QPC-RRR) repository into a prototype for a digital dashboard that is ready for further development.
+The Indigenous led GIS Mapping research firm, The Firelight Group, has translated the Quality Perinatal Services Hub (QPS Hub) repository into a prototype for a digital dashboard that is ready for further development.

 Vision: To facilitate high quality, safe, rights-based, person-centered maternity service delivery during COVID-19 and beyond by working together as a global community of leaders drawn from diverse geographies, disciplines and stakeholders